rzzzwilson/Random-Stuff/Tutorials/python/self/README.rst

 This *instance reference* (the first parameter) can have any valid name in the method implementation, but **self** is traditional, to the extent that any other name is now considered odd or suspicious.
-Any further parameters are after the *self* parameter.
+Any user parameters are after the *self* parameter.

 Note that other languages hide this reference passing to some extent.
-This point has been `discussed in the past`__, but the BDFL (peace be upon Him) has decided that the "explicit self" is here to stay.
+This point has been `discussed in the past`__, but the BDFL has decided that the "explicit self" is here to stay.

 .. __: http://neopythonic.blogspot.com/2008/10/why-explicit-self-has-to-stay.html